samvera-labs/fcrepo-charts/README.md

   servicePort: 8080
   postgresql:
     enabled: false
-    postgresqlHost: someurl.rds.amazonaws.com # Optional, only specify if not using internal chart defined postgersql
+  externalPostgresql:
+    host: someurl.rds.amazonaws.com
-    postgresqlUsername: yourUser # Optional, may be defined globally
+    username: yourUser # Optional, may be defined globally
-    postgresqlPassword: wouldntyouliketoknow  # Optional, may be defined globally
+    password: wouldntyouliketoknow  # Optional, may be defined globally

 ```

 _Second_, because they want to use another backend for Fedora.
 This use case is broadly unsupported here.
 In theory, you can get a default (Infinispan) configuration by setting `postgresql.enabled` to `false`. **THIS CONFIGURATION IS NOT SUPPORTED AT THIS TIME**: